 - Remember, the media is the ideal place to let the public know exactly what you are doing, and that you will have results for them as soon as you can.
 This is free publicity, and with the right approach, even in a crisis situation, you have a tremendous marketing opportunity.
-Take advantage of it – by being credible, honest, forthcoming, accurate and complete; and above all, let your face speak volumes for you and your organization.
+Take advantage of it by being credible, honest, forthcoming, accurate and complete.
+Above all, let your face speak volumes for you and your organization.
 Make your face a pleasant, compassionate one, not somber or stressed.

 More specific techniques for interviews for spokespeople

 - Know the facts – don't guess.
 Get the latest information available prior to an interview on the subject at hand.